 In 1915 George L. Spirides moved to Endicott, New York, to work for his first cousin James Strates, owner of Strates Shows, which became the nation’s largest traveling carnival show.
 At that time the show traveled in 50 double length railroad cars and employed 900 people.
 George Spirides managed the Strates dining facility known as the “Cookhouse.”
 In between shows George Spirides traveled to other carnivals and special events where he operated his own ice cream and frozen custard concession outlets.

 In 1940 George L. Spirides and his wife Florence moved to Savannah, Georgia where they owned and operated food service establishments and lodging facilities for 40 years.

 In the mid 1960s George L. Spirides' nephew George H. Spirides bought the remains of a legendary old beach resort hotel near Savannah, Georgia and transformed it into a modern 205 room full service beach resort hotel which hosted 100,000 guests each year.
 He subsequently operated that hotel for the next 30 years.

 In 1966 George H. Spirides married his wife Frances who is originally from Knoxville, Tennessee and a member of the prominent Regas family of restaurant owners and operators.
 Frances' cousin Bill Regas was President of the National Restaurant Association in 1980-81.
-Working closely most of the time with her husband, Frances ultimately worked for 43 years overseeing front desk, housekeeping, and accounting operations in the Spirides family hotel business.
+Working closely with her husband, Frances ultimately worked for 43 years overseeing front desk, housekeeping, and accounting operations in the Spirides family hotel business.
 She retired in 2009.

 In 1969 George H. Spirides assisted his good friend Cecil B. Day to design, build, and establish the world's first Day's Inn near Savannah, GA, and he subsequently became the first manager of the world's first Day's Inn.

 In the late 1970s George H. Spirides' son--the owner of this company--Harry G. Spirides began working in the full service hotel industry at a very early age.
 He learned all aspects of the full service hotel business while working for his father, and over the next 30 years he rose up through the ranks of his family's hotel company from restaurant dishwasher to General Manager to Chief Executive Officer.